dytyniak/jpa_db_relations/README.md

 # How to check connection

-You can check if connection to db established by using instance of class Connection, by passing user credentials, url and db name.
+You can check if connection to db established by using instance of class Connection.
+Just pass user credentials, url and db name.
 Then run method isConnected().

 # How to allow connection to MySQL db